-The Mount Access Program (MAP) provides higher educational opportunities to students who might not otherwise continue their education.
-MAP is a program designed for students who show potential and motivation to succeed in college but have SAT/ACT scores and/or high school records below normal admission requirements.
+The Mount Access Program (MAP) is designed for students who show potential and motivation to succeed in college but have SAT/ACT scores and/or high school records below normal admission requirements.

 MAP students pursue all academic majors offered by the college, and have continued on into graduate school and have entered professions such as accounting, education, law and medicine.

 How MAP Works

 Students admitted to the Mount Access Program are chosen not only for what they may expect to gain from their time here but also for what they can contribute to our community.